PeterALX/AirBnB_clone/README.md

-Airbnb console
+## Airbnb console

-this is the airbnb clone, we be coding this shit up fr fr
+This is the airbnb clone, we be coding this shit up fr fr